Coping with Unreliable Workers in Internet-based Computing: An Evaluation of Reputation Mechanisms

-Finally, \evgenia{for the sake of experimentation we checked} that our mechanism reaches eventual correctness (with reputation type~2) by covering only 1 out of the 5 rational workers when the other 4 are malicious ones.
-The performance of the system to reach eventual correctness is similar to the analogous case where all workers are covered.
-Reputation type 1 \ec{and 3} have the same problems as before, whereas the fact that reputation becomes constant with type 2 allows rational covered workers to form a reputable set by itself and achieve fast eventual correctness, as Figure~\ref{4mal_5rat_1covered} shows. \junk{ \st{ Nevertheless, our simulations show that covering at least 2 rational workers our system converges even if reputation type 1 is used.
-Thus we can conclude that in this scenario as long as one (two) rational worker(s) is(are) covered the reputation type 2(1) mechanism is safe.}} \paragraph{\bf\em Dynamic change of roles.} As a further check of the stability of our procedure, we now study the case when after convergence is reached some workers change their type, possibly due to a software or hardware error.
-We simulate a situation in which 5 out of 9 rational workers suddenly change their behavior to malicious \evgenia{at time 500}, a worst-case scenario.
+As a further check of the stability of our procedure, we now study the case when after correctness is reached some workers change their type, possibly due to a software or hardware error.
+We simulate a situation in which 5 out of 9 rational workers suddenly change their behavior to malicious at time 500, a worst-case scenario.